codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard of the band 1023MB?
-They haven't got a gig yet.
+What lies at the bottom of the ocean and twitches?
+A nervous wreck.

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+Which SQL keyword is used to fetch data from a database?
- 1. Common Language Input
+ 1. SELECT
- 2. Control Line Interface
+ 2. EXEC
- 3. Common Language Interface
+ 3. VALUES
- 4. Command Line Interface
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  SELECT
 </details>